Tonic Music for Mental Health runs a choir and two programmes:

 Various other groups, workshops and courses

-Visit our Tonic Rider page to find out more and get involved.
+Visit our Tonic Rider page to get involved.

 Festivals & Events